Loren Allred: Career

 Allred joined Andrea Bocelli for selected performances on his 2021 USA Tour.
-In promoting the tour, he said: "If an artist wants to move the listener, he or she must have something intense and convincing to tell through the singing.
+While promoting the tour, Bocelli said, "If an artist wants to move the listener, he or she must have something intense and convincing to tell through the singing.
 This something comes from experiences and insight: it is the inner wealth that you can acquire by living.
 Loren Allred is a perfect example of this: her richly nuanced voice, her expressiveness, and her powers of communication describe and celebrate the beauty she has managed to cultivate within herself.
 A versatile musician raised in the arts, I remember how pleasantly surprised I was when we sang together for the first time in Saudi Arabia.
 I am delighted to soon be able to return to the stage with Loren, in that great country that is her homeland and my adoptive homeland."
 In 2022, Allred auditioned for the 15th series of Britain's Got Talent, performing "Never Enough".
-Simon Cowell said: "You sang one of the biggest songs of all time.
+Simon Cowell said "You sang one of the biggest songs of all time.
 Why didn't you get that big deal after the song?"
 She responded:

-She received the Golden Buzzer from Amanda Holden, sending her through to the semifinals.
-She won her semifinal on 2 June and competed in the final, finishing in ninth place.
+She received a Golden Buzzer from Amanda Holden, sending her through to the semifinals.
+Allred advanced in the semifinal on June 2 and competed in the final, but she failed to secure a spot in the final 3.

-On January 27, 2023, the “World of Color – One” for Disney 100 debuted at Disneyland featuring the new original song “Start a Wave” featuring Loren Allred and written by Grammy-nominated artist Cody Fry.
-This is the is the first ever Disneyland Resort nighttime spectacular to feature Walt Disney Animation Studios, Pixar Animation Studios, Marvel’s ‘The Avengers,’ and Star Wars in one show.
+On January 27, 2023, the "World of Color – One" for Disney 100 debuted at Disneyland featuring the new original song “Start a Wave” featuring Allred and written by Grammy-nominated artist Cody Fry.
+In July 2023, Allred announced that she would be joining Andrea Bocelli and David Foster for select performances throughout Europe, starting in late July 2023, according to Allred and Foster's Instagram.

+In December 2023, Allred was announced as the performer of the theme song, "No Promises to Keep", for Final Fantasy VII Rebirth at The Game Awards 2023, which also featured a performance of the song.
+In January 2024, she was featured as a contestant on America's Got Talent: Fantasy League at Cowell's invitation, performing a new arrangement of "Never Enough".
+She was among contestants selected to continue in the competition after that initial performance.
+She was eliminated at the end of the first semi-final of the competition, after singing "Somewhere Over the Rainbow".